Power-free values of binary forms and the global determinant method: The determinant method

 \item[(b)] If $X$ is geometrically integral, then there exists a hypersurface $Y(\mathfrak{P})$ containing $X(\bQ; \BB, \mathfrak{P})$, not containing $X$ and defined by a primitive form $G \in \bZ[x_0, \cdots, x_{r+1}]$, whose degree satisfies

-\end{itemize} \end{theorem} The second part of Theorem \ref{MT3} is a generalization of Salberger's Theorem 2.2 in \cite{S2} to the case of weighted projective hypersurfaces, and the first part is a generalization of Salberger's Lemma 2.8 in \cite{S2}.
-Lemma 2.8 in \cite{S2} is itself an extension of Heath-Brown's Theorem 14 in \cite{HB1}.
-We note that, unlike earlier formulations when $\Q \geq 2W$, the dependence of the logarithm of the height of $G$ on the degree $d$ and the dependence of the degree of $G$ on the degree $d$ of $F$ is explicit with the remaining constant depending only on the dimension $r$. \\ \\ M.~ Walsh was able to obtain an improved version of Theorem 1.1 of \cite{S2} in \cite{Wal}.
+\end{itemize} \end{theorem} The second part of Theorem \ref{MT3} is a generalization of Salberger's Theorem 2.2 in \cite{<S2>} to the case of weighted projective hypersurfaces, and the first part is a generalization of Salberger's Lemma 2.8 in \cite{<S2>}.
+Lemma 2.8 in \cite{<S2>} is itself an extension of Heath-Brown's Theorem 14 in \cite{<HB1>}.
+In fact, both theorems are recovered if we set $\Bw = (1,1, \cdots, 1)$.
+We note that, unlike earlier formulations when $\Q \geq WV^\ep$, the dependence of the logarithm of the height of $G$ on the degree $d$ and the dependence of the degree of $G$ on the degree $d$ of $F$ and the parameter $\ep$ is explicit with the remaining constant depending only on the dimension $r$ and the weight vector $\Bw$. \\ \\ M.~ Walsh was able to obtain an improved version of Theorem 1.1 of \cite{<S2>} in \cite{<Wal>}.
 This corresponds to the case $\P = \emptyset$ in Theorem \ref{MT3}.
 His improvement was to show that one can obtain a saving of $\log (\lVert F \rVert +1) \lVert F \rVert^{-r^{-1} d^{-(r+1)/r}}$ on the estimate for the degree of the form $G$. \\ \\ Theorem \ref{MT3} is the main technical result of this paper.
-We will use it to carry out an inductive argument similar to Salberger's proof of Lemma 3.1 in his paper \cite{S2}. \\ \\ We will complete the proof of Theorem \ref{MT3} in the next three sections.
+We will use it to carry out an inductive argument similar to Salberger's proof of Lemma 3.1 in his paper \cite{<S2>}. \\ \\ We will complete the proof of Theorem \ref{MT3} in the next three sections.